Employee Management

 Compensation and Payments

-Belvak supports flexible compensation tracking with four pay schedules, multi-currency salaries, and automated payment generation.
-Each payment is a full entity with its own status lifecycle, making it easy to track what has been paid and what is outstanding.
+Belvak supports flexible compensation tracking with recurring and per-work payment types, multi-currency salaries, and bulk payment generation.
+Each payment is a standalone record with its own status lifecycle, making it easy to track what has been paid and what is outstanding.
+The salary and compensation type you set here also drive each employee's hourly cost for time tracking and labor reports.

 Compensation Types

-- Per-Work - For freelancers and contractors who are paid per task or deliverable.
-Per-Work employees are not included in automatic payment generation; their payments must be created manually
+• Per-Work - For freelancers and contractors who are paid per task or deliverable.
+Per-Work employees are not included in recurring payment generation; their payments are created manually from Employee Payments

 Salary Currency

-Each employee's salary is stored in a specific ISO 4217 currency code.
-The default is USD, but you can select any currency enabled in your system settings.
-The currency is carried forward to all generated payments so amounts display correctly.
+Each employee's salary is stored with a currency.
+The default is USD, but you can select any currency enabled in your account settings.
+The currency is carried forward to generated payments so amounts display correctly.

 Pay Day Configuration